dmitrdv123/janedoe/README.md

 others:

--  account: auth bug:
-  - login to account with shared accounts
-  - close browser
-  - open browser
-  - go to account home page
-  As a result during opening balance page you will be redirected to login page

 improvement backlog:

 - payment: have a warning about hardhat and payment error.
 Start to type email, this warn start to blink.
 Since there is a unnecessary refresh